fri-datascience/course_pou/docs/04-random_variables.md

 # Random variables {#rvs}

-This chapter deals with random variables.
+This chapter deals with random variables and their distributions.

 The students are expected to acquire the following knowledge:

 **Theoretical**

+- Identification of random variables.
+- Convolutions of random variables.
+- Derivation of PDF, PMF, CDF, and quantile function.
+- Definitions and properties of common discrete random variables.
+- Definitions and properties of common continuous random variables.
--
+- Transforming univariate random variables.

 **R**

-- sampling from distributions
-- calculating PDF, CDF, and quantile functions
+- Familiarize with PDF, PMF, CDF, and quantile functions for several distributions.
+- Visual inspection of probability distributions.
+- Analytical and empirical calculation of probabilities based on distributions.
-- plotting results
+- New R functions for plotting (for example, _facet_wrap_).
-- facet wrap